Cleeve Prior Parish Council

 PDFs and other documents

-Many of the older PDFs and Word documents do not meet accessibility standards - for example, they may not be structured so they’re accessible to a screen reader.
+Many of our older PDFs and Word documents do not meet accessibility standards - for example, they may not be structured so they’re accessible to a screen reader.
 This does not meet:

-The accessibility regulations do not require the Council to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing services.
-For example, the Council does not plan to fix documents such as agendas, minutes and financial documents prior to 2018.
+The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
+For example, we do not plan to fix documents such as agendas, minutes and financial documents prior to 2018.

 The Council is required, by law, to upload a number of documents that have been approved and signed (the end of year audit for example).
 The Council does so by scanning the document and uploading as a PDF filetype.
 The very nature of a scanned document is not accessible and often OCR conversion of the document is not perfect.
 The Council will review this, likely in 2025 to see if technology or regulations have changed.